 The American Society of Interior Design reported that workers agree: 68 percent of employees don’t like their office lighting.
 Usually the lights are either too bright or too dim, either of which can result in eye strain and make it difficult to work.

-One aspect of lighting that’s often overlooked is its effect on the psychological well-being of employees.
+One aspect of office lighting that’s often overlooked is its effect on the psychological well-being of employees.
 Research shows that natural light, especially from the morning sun, improves the quality of life for workers and even has an impact on how well they sleep at night.
 So better office lighting can elevate an employee’s mood – a plus for any company.

 Even in offices with a lot of windows, some workspaces can still be dark, either because they’re not close to the windows or because of shorter daylight hours as the seasons change.
 Adding task lighting that can be repositioned and brightened as needed can go a long way toward improving the situation.